Anne Berner: Memberships

-Berner has had a long career as a board professional on several publicly listed Finnish and international companies, such as Soprano plc, Kährs Holding AB, the mutual pension insurance company Ilmarinen, and the financial group SEB.
+Berner has had a long career as a board professional on several publicly listed Finnish and international companies, such as Soprano plc, Kährs Holding AB, the mutual pension insurance company Ilmarinen, the financial group SEB, and the pharmaceutical group Grifols.

 Berner's organizational career include chairing the Finnish Family Firms Association 2005–2008, the Association for Finnish Work as chairman between 2010–2013 and 2013–2015, and the European Family Businesses 2011–2015 as member of the board.

 Awards and honors

 In 2006, Berner received the Prix Veuve Clicquot as the Finnish businesswoman of the year.
 The Finnish Businessmen's Association named her in 2009 as the businessman of the year.
 In 2014, Berner was given the order of Commander of the Order of the Lion of Finland by the President of the Republic.